 Domaine de la Biscarelle is a young estate, especially when you look at several properties in the Southern Rhone Valley.
-Founded in 1984 by Gerard Bouyer in 1984, the domaine took its name from its geographical location.
+Founded in 1984 by Gerard Bouyer, the Domaine took its name from its geographical location.
 The property is located in Les Grein Orange.

 Domaine de la Biscarelle Vineyards, Wines, Winemaking

 The vineyards of Domaine de la Biscarelle are located in the middle of the communes of Cabrieres and Maucoil.
 The terroir is red clay, sand, small pebbles, and rocky soils.
 The vines are mostly Grenache.
 But they also have plantings of Cinsault, Mourvedre, Syrah, Counoise, and Terret Noir.
 The vines are planted in the Cabrieres and Palestor lieux-dits.

 Domaine de la Biscarelle produces two red Chateauneuf du Pape wines and they also produce wine from 17 hectares of vines they own that are planted in the Cotes du Rhone appellation.

 Domaine de la Biscarelle is produced from a blend of 90% Grenache and assorted other varietals Cinsault, Mourvedre, Syrah, and Terret Noir.
 The Grenache vines are old.
 Some of their Grenache vines are more than 100 years of age.

 Domaine de la Biscarelle Les Anglaises is produced from mostly old vine Grenache and 3% Mourvedre.
 The oldest vines were planted in 1904.
 The grapes are generally whole cluster fermented.
 The wine is vinified in traditional cement vats and aged in used, French oak barrels and cement tanks for 12 months.